SynchronVM/SynchronVM/spec/architecture.md

 If there is no processing going on (reported from the various schedulers) the sleep manager puts the system to sleep for a period of time such that it wakes up when it is time for the context/container with the earliest "wake-up" time to start executing.

+The sleep manager may also be prompted to wake the system up by for example a sensor driver when the sensor has new samples to process.

+It is not unthinkable that there are applications that will just sleep indefinitely unless there is outside stimulus.
+It may still be desirable that these applications wake up periodically and just let the monitoring system know that it is still alive and ok (a heartbeat).

 **Container Scheduler and Virtual Machine Containers**

 A virtual machine container should be an isolated executing environment for a virtual machine.